senlin/so-related-posts/README.md

 The SO Related Posts metabox uses the [Select2](http://ivaynberg.github.io/select2/) script which results in really beautiful and functional drop down menus.
 Credits for this functionality must all go to Rilwis as this is already baked in the Meta Box plugin.

-The Addon doesn't come with any settings; you can just choose which Posts to add.
+The Extension doesn't come with any settings; you can just choose which Posts to add.
 The meta box is only visible in the Edit Post screen.

 ## Frequently Asked Questions